kolinsturt/kolinsturt.github.io/_posts/2014-01-01-common_crypto.md

 	    return CFAutorelease(decryptedData);
 	}

+Now that you have both encrypt and decrypt functions, it's time to test the code.

 ### Putting It All Together

-That's the full code for encrypting and decrypting data.
-This code can of course be adapted to Foundation if you have included Foundation in your project as CFDictionaryRef and CFDataRef are toll-free bridged with their NSDictionary* and NSData* counterparts.
-Additionally, here is how one might use this in an iOS XCode project:
+To test and implement the functions, CFDictionaryRef and CFDataRef are toll-free bridged with their NSDictionary* and NSData* counterparts.
+Here is how you might use this in an iOS XCode project:

 	NSDictionary *encryptedDictionary = (__bridge NSDictionary *)EncryptAES128FromData((__bridge CFDataRef)[@"test string to encrypt" dataUsingEncoding:NSUTF8StringEncoding]);